-S.No Component of Assessment Marks Allotted Type of Assessment Scheme of Examinations 1 Theory 30 Internal Exams & Continuous Evaluation 1) Two mid semester examinations shall be conducted for 20 marks each for duration of 2 hours.
-Average of the two mid exams shall be considered i) Subjective - 15 marks ii) Objective - 5 marks 2) Tutorials - 5 marks 3) Attendance - 5 marks 70 Semester-end examination The semester-end examination is for a duration of 3 hours

-2 Practical 25 & 1) Lab Internal :10 marks 2) Record : 5 marks 3) Continuous : 5 marks Assessment 4) Attendance : 5 marks 50 The semester-end examination is for a duration of 3 hours.
-Industry Oriented Mini Project: The Mini Project is to be taken up with relevance to Industry and is evaluated for 75 marks.
+S.No Component of Assessment Marks Allotted Type of Assessment Scheme of Examinations 1 Theory 30 Internal Exams & Continuous Evaluation 1) Two mid semester examinations shall be conducted for 20 marks each for a duration of 2 hours.
+Average of the two mid exams shall be considered i) Subjective - 15 marks ii) Objective - 5 marks 2) Tutorials - 5 marks 3) Continuous Assessment - 5 marks 70 Semester- end examination The semester-end examination is for a duration of 3 hours 2 Practical 25 Internal Exams & Continuous Evaluation i) Internal Exam-10 marks ii) Record - 5 marks iii) Continuous Assessment - 10 marks 50 Semester- end examination The semester-end examination is for a duration of 3 hours d)Industry Oriented Mini Project: The Mini Project is to be taken up with relevance to Industry and is evaluated for 75 marks.
 Out of 75 marks, 25 marks are for internal evaluation and 50 marks are for external evaluation.
-The supervisor continuously assesses the students for 15 marks (Attendance - 5 marks, Continuous Assessment - 5 marks, Report - 5 marks).
-At the end of the semester, Mini Project shall be displayed in the road show at the department level for the benefit of all students and staff and the same is to be evaluated by Mini Project Review Committee for 10 marks.
-The mini project report shall be presented before Project Review committee in the presence of External Examiner and the same is evaluated for 50 marks.
+The supervisor continuously assesses the students for 15 marks (Continuous Assessment - 10 marks, Report - 5 marks).
+At the end of the semester, Mini Project shall be displayed in theroad show at the department level for the benefit of all students and staff and the same is to be evaluated by Mini Project Review Committee in the presence of External Examiner and the same is evaluated for 50 marks.
 Mini Project Review Committee consists of HOD, Mini Project Coordinator and Supervisor.

-Comprehensive Viva: The comprehensive viva shall be conducted by a Committee consisting of HOD and two senior faculty members of the department.
+e)Comprehensive Viva: The comprehensive viva shall be conducted by a Committee consisting of HOD and two senior faculty members of the department.
 The student shall be assessed for his/her understanding of various courses studied during the programme of study.
 The Viva-voce shall be evaluated for 100 marks.

-Seminar: For the seminar, the student shall collect information on a specialized topic and prepare a technical report and present the same to a Committee consisting of HOD and two senior faculty and the seminar coordinator of the department.
-The student shall be assessed for his/her understanding of the topic, its application and its relation with various courses studied during the programme of study for 100 marks.
-Major Project: The project work is evaluated for 200 marks.
-Out of 200,50 marks shall be for internal evaluation and 150 marks for the external evaluation.
-The supervisor assesses the student for 25 marks (Attendance - 5 marks, Continuous Assessment - 15 marks, Report - 5 marks).
+f) Seminar: For the seminar, the student shall collect information on a specialized topic and prepare atechnical report and present the same to a Committee consisting of HOD and twoseniorfaculty and the seminarcoordinator of the department.
+The student shall be assessed for his/her understanding of the topic, its application and its relation with various coursesstudied during the programme of studyfor50 marks.

+g) Major Project: Theproject work is evaluated for 200 marks.Out of 200,50 marksshall be for internal evaluation and 150 marksfor the external evaluation.
+The supervisor assesses the student for 25 marks (Continuous Assessment - 15 marks, Report - 10 marks).
 At the end of the semester, projects shall be displayed in the road show at the department level for the benefit of all students and staff and the same is to be evaluated by the Project Review Committee for 25 marks.
 The external evaluation for Project Work is a Viva-Voce Examination which is conducted by the Project Review Committee in the presence of external examiner and is evaluated for 150 marks, Project Review Committee consists of HOD, Project Coordinator and Supervisor.

-Engineering Graphics:
+h) Engineering Graphics: